Rapid City offices adjust schedule for Labor Day holiday

 People are also reading…

-The Rapid City Airport will be open however administrative offices will be closed.
-The Rapid City Police and Fire Departments will be operating, however administrative offices will be closed.
+The Rapid City Airport will be open; administrative offices will be closed.
+The Rapid City Police and Fire departments will be operating; administrative offices will be closed.